7 Things Every Plant Parent Should Know About Fertilizers

 3. Nitrogen: The Leafy Plant’s Best Friend

 For lush, leafy greens, nitrogen is key.
 A fertilizer with a higher nitrogen content (the first number in the NPK ratio) supports vigorous leaf growth.
-This is particularly important for plants like monsteras, and ficus varieties, where foliage is the star of the show.
-Bless Your Soil provides a unique fertilizer for houseplants, Big Green Leaves™, as well as a specialty ficus plant food, Fiddle Leaf Treats™.
+This is particularly important for plants like monsteras, and ficus varieties, where big leaves is the star of the show.
+Bless Your Soil® provides a unique plant food houseplants, Big Green Leaves™, as well as a specialty ficus plant food, Fiddle Leaf Treats® that offer high nitrogen ratios for big leaf plants.

 4. Don't Mix Your Fertilizers